 Flying cars might seem futuristic, but they are, in fact, an old idea that—unlike electric cars—didn’t make it into our current era.
 In this article, the Director of Collections of the Detroit Historical Society provides a historian’s perspective on automotive innovation and the significance of cars in our culture.
 You’ll also learn how to move non-drivable cars without involving your entire workforce (or breaking their backs).

-Detroit Historical Society has been dedicated to preserving local history and enabling current and future Detroiters to better understand the people, places, and events that helped shape their lives.
+For more than a century, the Detroit Historical Society has been dedicated to preserving local history and enabling current and future Detroiters to better understand the people, places, and events that helped shape their lives.
 With the automotive industry intimately connected to the ‘Motor City’, classic cars comprise a significant part of the museum’s artefacts.

 That suits Director of Collections Jeremy Dimick perfectly since cars have been his passion from an early age.
 Below, he shares his thoughts on everything from flying cars to the best methods for moving the museum’s ‘historic paperweights’.